run --all

 parameter to override that value:

-terragrunt run-all plan --terragrunt-source /source/modules
+terragrunt run --all plan --source /source/modules

-If you set the --terragrunt-source
+If you set the --source

-parameter, the run-all
+parameter, the run --all

 command will assume that parameter is pointing to a folder on your local file system that has a local checkout of all of your OpenTofu/Terraform modules.

-For each unit that is being processed via a run-all
+For each unit that is being processed via a run --all

 command, Terragrunt will: